HlexNC/HlexNC/README.md

 ## What I've been up to 🚀

-- 🐔 Created ChickenVision, a fun AR mobile app.
+- 🐔 Creating ChickenVision, a fun AR mobile app.
 - 🎨 Mastered 3D modelling with Blender.

 ## What I'm learning 📚